 - Help to clarify the “college experience” for students and families.

 - Provide additional resources for financial aid education.

 - Impact graduation and retention rates for first-generation college students.

 - Create opportunities for peer discussions and interaction for social and academic growth.

 - Connect FirstGen students with UST and the Houston community FirstGen graduates.

 - Provide free or low-cost activities for FirstGen students.

 - Create an understanding of FirstGen needs at UST.

 UST FirstGen Group

-Open to all UST students, faculty, and staff, the UST First Gen Group meets every other Tuesday at 12:30 pm in the Crooker Student Lounge to connect, ask questions, and discuss what it is like to be a First Gen student.
+Open to all UST students, faculty, and staff, the UST First Gen Group meets throughout the semester, typically on Fridays at 9:00 AM, in the Crooker Center Firshbowl, to connect, ask questions, and discuss what it is like to be a First Gen student.
 See the UST Calendar for the exact First Gen Group meeting dates.